cdapio/cdap/DEVELOPERS.md

 You can now use this run configuration to start an instance of CDAP Standalone.

 ## Build and Run CDAP Standalone in a Docker container
+These instructions assume the user has a working installation of Docker and a working understanding of Docker commands.

 Prerequisite: Docker